 Have you ever wished you could easily find all the PDF files on a given topic?
 Well, consequently, Google has you covered.

-All you need to do is start your search with “file type:pdf” followed by the topic you are interested in.
+All you need to do is start your search term with “file type:pdf” followed by the topic you are interested in.
+Alternatively, you can also use the advanced search dialog box to select the file type as PDF and enter your keywords.

 However, in addition, don’t stop there: get even more specific by adding additional keywords like “file type:pdf seo audit technical example.”
-This helps ensure that you find a file with examples and technical details about SEO audits.
+This helps ensure that you find a PDF filename or topic with examples and technical details about SEO audits.

 And the best part?
 This file type magic trick works for more than just PDF files.
-You can search for Word documents, Excel sheets, PowerPoint presentations, and plain text files – the options are endless!
-Formats such as DOC, DOCX, XLS, PPT and TXT are supported.
+You can search for different types of files, such as Word documents, Excel sheets, PowerPoint presentations, and plain text files, by using the appropriate extension after the file type operator.

 So the next time you need to locate the perfect file for school, work, or personal projects, remember this little search trick.

-Simply start with “file type:” followed by the topic terms.
-As a result, Google will seamlessly guide you through all the related PDF possibilities until you find the right one.
+Simply start with “file type:” followed by the topic terms and the extension of the non-HTML files you want to find, such as PDF, DOC, or PPT.
+As a result, Google will seamlessly guide you through all the related non-HTML files possibilities until you find the right one.

 Use (-) sign and “” with filetype:pdf